ivailoiliev89-netizen/Simple-Notely-app/README.md

 ## How to Use

-1. Sign Up: Create a new account to start your collection.
+1. Sign Up : Create a new account to start your collection.
-2. Create Tags: Log into the Admin panel (/admin) to define your own categories ( Name: "Fishing", Color: "Blue").
+2. Create Tags : Log into the Admin panel (/admin) to define your own categories ( Name: "Fishing", Color: "Blue").
-3. Write Notes: Use the "New Note" button to save your thoughts and check the tags you want to apply.
+3. Write Notes : Use the "New Note" button to save your thoughts and check the tags you want to apply.
-4. Organize: Click on any tag on your dashboard to instantly filter notes by that category.
+4. Organize : Click on any tag on your dashboard to instantly filter notes by that category.